cbg-ethz/V-pipe/resources/auxiliary_workflows/benchmark/README.md

 Multiple packages can be added by repeating these lines.
 A conda environment will then be dynamically generated (when running Snakemake with `--use-conda`).

+## Example

+Global haplotype reconstruction benchmarking study: `resources/multi_setup/`.

+## Tutorial

+An simple tutorial on how to set-up your benchmarking study can be found in `docs/tutorial_benchmarking.md`.

 ## Configuring your benchmarking study

 ### Configuration file

+The configuration file is in `yaml` format with the following sections:
 `method_list` List of methods that should be executed.
 Methods should be defined as described above.
 `replicate_count` Number of replicates per line in `params.csv` that should be created.
 `haplotype_generation` Either `distance` or `mutation_rate`.
 In `distance` haplotypes are generated based on distance pattern, in the mode `mutation_rate` haplotypes are based on mutation, deletion and insertion rates indicated in the column `haplos` in `params.csv`.